reshalfahsi/neuralnetwork/README.md

 ## Quick Demo

 Here is a short example of the usage of `neuralnetwork` components.
-For the complete demo, please take a look at [`examples/neuralnetwork.py`](https://github.com/reshalfahsi/neuralnetwork/blob/main/examples/neuralnetwork.py) and [`notebook/NeuralNetwork.ipynb`](https://github.com/reshalfahsi/neuralnetwork/blob/main/notebook/NeuralNetwork.ipynb).
+For the complete demo, please take a look at [`examples/classification.py`](https://github.com/reshalfahsi/neuralnetwork/blob/main/examples/classification.py) and [`notebook/Classification.ipynb`](https://github.com/reshalfahsi/neuralnetwork/blob/main/notebook/Classification.ipynb) for the classification problem.

 ```python
 import neuralnetwork.nn as nn